 One of the finest pieces we've presented to date, this frieze section is part of a larger three-part series called "Castles on the Rhine" and is extremely rare.
 Introduced in the 1904 Birge Book, the pictorial frieze was uniquely designed in three parts which could be cut and combined in different sequences on the wall.

-Presented in a hand-made walnut frame custom built just for this paper.
+Presented in a hand-made American walnut frame custom built just for this paper.
+The frame has an espresso stain and is set off by a mottled gold fillet liner.
 Inquire for additional stock and other mounting or framing options.